DIVE4Data/DIVE/Docs/usage.md

   - a list like `['File1.csv', 'File2.csv']` → to include specific files.
 - **`applyPreprocessing`** → Set to `True` to apply preprocessing during construction, otherwise `False`.

-> 📁 Data are collected from their default directories.
-Results are saved in: [`DIVE_Dataset/`](https://github.com/SMART-DIVE/DIVE/tree/main/DIVE_Dataset).
+> 📁 Data is collected from their default directories.
+Results are saved in: [`Datasets/`](https://github.com/SMART-DIVE/DIVE/tree/main/Datasets).
 > To use a different directory for saving or reading, edit [`config.json`](https://github.com/SMART-DIVE/DIVE/blob/main/config.json).

 ---